 3.6 After assessing the factors of the bank's stand alone creditworthiness, the responsible expert shall assess internal support- and stress-factors.
 Depending on the value of these factors, a "penalty" or a "bonus" shall be subtracted or added to the rating score of the stand alone creditworthiness.
 If a moderate stress-(support-) factor is detected, the responsible expert shall deduct (add) 0,1 from (to) the rating score.
+If a strong stress-(support-) factor is detected, the responsible expert shall deduct (add) 0,2 from (to) the rating score.
 If a very strong stress (support) factor is detected, the responsible expert shall deduct (add) 0,3 from (to) the rating score.
 If a maximum stress (support) factor is detected, the responsible expert shall deduct (add) 0,4 from (to) the rating score.
 If several stress (support) factors are detected, "penalties" and "bonuses" shall be summed up (except when the factors are of the same type).
 Then, the responsible expert shall adjust the rating score for the stand alone creditworthiness (already including internal stress- and support-factors) for external stress- and support-factors.
-The result of this is the rating score according to the national scale.
+The result of this is the preliminary credit rating score.

-3.7 The rating assigned in accordance with the national scale is then adjusted by the BSR score in order to obtain the final international rating (see logic scheme).
+3.7 The preliminary credit rating is then adjusted by the BSR score in order to obtain the final credit rating in international scale (see logic scheme).
+Rating-Agentur Expert RA GmbH publishes only final ratings in accordance with the international scale.

-3 The funding base of a bank shall mean its equity capital and monetary funds raised from legal entities and individuals, on a repayable basis.
+1 The funding base of a bank shall mean its equity capital and monetary funds raised from legal entities and individuals, on a repayable basis.
 These funds are raised by the bank as a result of operations with liabilities, which are used for the execution of asset operations.
 This section of the methodology includes only the analysis of raised funds.